EvgeniyaRodionova/TMS_Diploma/README.md

 - Open any Python file in the `my-project` project
 - Expand the `Imports` section at the top of the file
 - All imports should be recognised and not underlined in red

+### Environment Variables configuration in Pycharm

+Please ensure to read through all the environment variables [defined here](./framework/common/env_vars.py) to understand what they control.
+Default configurations for pytest can be setup so that these do not need adding each time you run a specific test in PyCharm:

+- Click `Run -> Edit Configurations...`
+- Click `Edit configuration templates...`
+- Expand the `Python` option on the left-hand side
+- Click `pytest`
+- Add the necessary environment variables here so all new pytest configurations inherit them for free

 ### VSCode